 London, 10 February 2020: Analysis of current pension data quality by PensionBee estimates that savers would find just six out of ten of their pensions upon logging in to the Pensions Dashboard when it launches in the 2020s.

-PensionBee, the UK’s leading online pension provider, has found that pension savers would only locate 61% of their pensions when they log in to the Pensions Dashboard for the first time unless drastic data cleansing actions are undertaken by the pensions industry.
+PensionBee, a leading online pension provider, has found that pension savers would only locate 61% of their pensions when they log in to the Pensions Dashboard for the first time unless drastic data cleansing actions are undertaken by the pensions industry.

 Percentage of pensions found based on matching